muhammedumarALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-Project 1: prints working directory
+task 0:  write a script that prints the absolute path name of the current working directory.